BiznetGIO/digs/README.md

 name = "Quad9"
 ```

-The server can be as many as you want.
+The servers blocks can be as many as you want.

 Example commands:

 ```
-digs example.net A                    Query a domain using the configuration in current directory digs example.net A -f custom.toml     ...using custom configuration
+digs example.net A                    Query a domain using the configuration in the current directory digs example.net A -f custom.toml     ...using custom configuration
 ```